OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

 may need accommodations in this class are encouraged to contact Disability Services at 814-332-2898.
 Disability Services is part of the Learning Commons and is located in Pelletier Library.
 Please do this as soon as possible to ensure that approved accommodations are implemented in a timely fashion.
+[Student Acessability and Support Services(SASS)](https://sites.allegheny.edu/studentaccessibility/)

 ### Welcome Message